greenelab/meta-review/manuscript.md

 The setup process is complex, but must only be performed once per manuscript.
 Incorporating new Manubot features is also possible by pulling the latest commits from Rootstock, but sometimes involves resolving Git conflicts.

-Contributing to an existing manuscript is less technical and can be performed entirely through GitHub's web interface, as discussed in the [Contribution Workflow](#contribution-workflow) section and demonstrated in [S1 Video](#vid:usage).
+Contributing to an existing manuscript is less technical and can be performed entirely through GitHub's web interface, as discussed in the [Contribution Workflow](#contribution-workflow) section and demonstrated in Video S1.
 Interested readers can practice editing an existing demo manuscript at <https://github.com/manubot/try-manubot>.

 At the 2019 _Pacific Symposium on Biocomputing_, we led a working group where 17 conference participants contributed to a [demo manuscript](https://git.dhimmel.com/psb-manuscript/).